 Sour cherry, fruit punch, orange zest, red and black liquorice, orange pekoe tea, cherry blasters, dried leaves and turned earth.
 Sour cherry juice and fresh brewed tea on the palate, high tannin but soft and supple with lots of mouth watering acidity.
 Highly complex and delicious village level Nebbiolo.

 Barbera d'Alba Superiore, 2017

 Mint chocolate, burnt orange, rum cake, sugar plums, root beer and liquorice root, very warm and cozy like a winter sweater or Christmas dinner, salted caramel, fresh pine and decaying leaves that is lifted by a purple fruit note.
 High acid and moderate tannin that have been softened by age.
 Highly complex.

-Darker profile just beginning to show maturity.
-Loads of pure black cherry, raspberry, pure tar and rose on the nose.
-Comparable to cannubi.
+Loads of pure black cherry, raspberry, tar and rose on the nose, comparable to Cannubi.
 Plenty of sweetness to the fruit, electric freshness and a sauve mouthfeel dripping with minerality.
-Almost Chambolle-like floral expression on the palate - finessed through the long finish.
+Almost Chambolle-like florality on the palate.
+Startng to show development.
 Outstanding traditional style Barolo.